Alluxio/alluxio/docs/en/compute/Spark.md

 ### Configure Spark for Alluxio with HA

-When connecting to an HA-enabled Alluxio cluster using internal leader election, set the `alluxio.master.rpc.addresses` property via the Java options in `${SPARK_HOME}/conf/spark-defaults.conf` so Spark applications know which Alluxio masters to connect to and how to identify the leader.
+When connecting to an HA-enabled Alluxio cluster using internal leader election, set the `alluxio.coordinator.rpc.addresses` property via the Java options in `${SPARK_HOME}/conf/spark-defaults.conf` so Spark applications know which Alluxio masters to connect to and how to identify the leader.
 For example: